BLOGTravel

 What are we doing instead?

-Fontana is much less crowded and definitely offers more of an authentic experience.
-Whereas you’d be hard pressed to find an Icelander in the Blue Lagoon, locals do buy passes to Fontana and use it as their local relaxation spot.
+The Secret Lagoon is much less crowded and definitely offers more of an authentic experience.
+Whereas you’d be hard pressed to find an Icelander in the Blue Lagoon, locals frequently visit The Secret Lagoon and use it as their local relaxation spot.

-We traded the lava field setting of the Lagoon for a quite idyllic lake scene with beautiful mountains on the other side...complete with personal space!
+We traded the lava field setting of the Lagoon for a quite idyllic local scene with beautiful mountains on the other side as well a walking path that is built around the pool so that you can safely watch the boiling, gushing springs of water from geothermal springs!.

 We got out of the mechanically regulated power plant water, and into the geothermally heated hot pools and steam rooms.
-Plus having the ice cold lake to hop in is really quite the experience.
+Nearby active geysers spout every few minutes, showing off for the guests,which provides 100% of the water supply in the lagoon.
+The pool water flows continuously and stays at 38-40 Celsius all year round.

 ...Oh that’s right, most people aren’t aware that the Blue Lagoon popped up as a byproduct of a local power plant.
 (This doesn’t make it gross, but the point is that it’s not exactly natural.)